Skip to content

 • id: chat_memory - A nickname you'll use to reference this memory

-• token_limit: 50000 - Maximum total tokens (includes conversation + system messages)
+• token_limit: 10000 - Maximum total tokens to have in the memory

 Check your work: